starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/lifecycle.md

 with Starbeam-owned scopes or integration machinery.
 It is not a replacement for the cleanup returned from `on.sync()`.

-Most app code does not call sync or finalize directly.
+Most app code does not call sync or low-level finalization APIs directly.
 Framework adapters attach resources to framework lifetimes and schedule the work for you.

 ## Framework adapters connect resources to framework lifetimes